XLearning-SCU/2025-IJCAI-DualVAE/README.md

 ## Data preparation

-Before running experiments for 4 datasets, you can find raw datasets: Google Drive

-All datasets should be organized as:
+Before running experiments, your datasets should be organized as:

 ```
 DualVAE